 How Long Before You Can Harvest?

 Well, it all depends on the strain you’re growing and the kind of effect you’re looking for when you consume the bud.
-We’ve covered the subject in more detail here.
+We’ve covered the subject in a little more detail here.

 But usually 2 months of flowering is the minimum.